10: Altruism

 A huge crowd of people stand shoulder to shoulder during the 2010 World Cup.

-How does being in a crowd decrease someone’s chance of being helped?
-How does being in a crowd increase someone’s chance of being helped?
-[Image: flowcomm, https://goo.gl/tiRPch, CC BY 2.0, https://goo.gl/BRvSA7]
+How does being in a crowd either increase or decrease someone’s chance of being helped?

-Simply being with others may facilitate or inhibit whether we get involved in other ways as well.
-In situations in which help is needed, the presence or absence of others may affect whether a bystander will assume personal responsibility to give the assistance.
-If the bystander is alone, personal responsibility to help falls solely on the shoulders of that person.
+Simply being with others may facilitate or inhibit our getting involved in other ways as well.
+In situations where help is needed, the presence or absence of others may affect whether a bystander assumes personal responsibility to provide assistance.
+If the bystander is alone, personal responsibility to help falls solely on that person.
 But what if others are present?
-Although it might seem that having more potential helpers around would increase the chances of the victim getting help, the opposite is often the case.
+Although it might seem that having more potential helpers around would increase the likelihood that the victim gets help, the opposite is often true.
 Knowing that someone else could help seems to relieve bystanders of personal responsibility, so bystanders do not intervene.
 This phenomenon is known as diffusion of responsibility (Darley & Latané, 1968).

 On the other hand, watch the video of the race officials following the 2013 Boston Marathon after two bombs exploded as runners crossed the finish line.
-Despite the presence of many spectators, the yellow-jacketed race officials immediately rushed to give aid and comfort to the victims of the blast.
-Each one no doubt felt a personal responsibility to help by virtue of their official capacity in the event; fulfilling the obligations of their roles overrode the influence of the diffusion of responsibility effect.
+Despite the presence of many spectators, the yellow-jacketed race officials immediately rushed to provide aid and comfort to the blast victims.
+Each one, no doubt, felt a personal responsibility to help by virtue of their official capacity in the event; fulfilling the obligations of their roles overrode the diffusion-of-responsibility effect.

 There is an extensive body of research showing the negative impact of pluralistic ignorance and diffusion of responsibility on helping (Fisher et al., 2011), in both emergencies and everyday need situations.
 These studies show the tremendous importance potential helpers place on the social situation in which unfortunate events occur, especially when it is not clear what should be done and who should do it.
 Other people provide important social information about how we should act and what our personal obligations might be.
 But does knowing a person needs help and accepting responsibility to provide that help mean the person will get assistance?
 Not necessarily.